 STEM

-STEM is an approach to learning that integrates science, technology, engineering and maths.
+STEM is an approach to learning that integrates:

 Early childhood educators may feel pressured to incorporate STEM learning activities into their programs because of current trends.
 However, educators should realise they are most likely already doing so!
 Young children are the original scientists and engineers.